pantheon-systems/documentation/source/content/guides/decoupled/overview/06-faq.md

 ### Can I use any CMS with Pantheon architecture for Front-End Sites?

-WordPress and Drupal are currently the only CMSs supported by Pantheon Decoupled.
+WordPress and Drupal are currently supported by Pantheon Front-End Sites.

 ### What dependency versions are supported with Front-End Sites?